zbhuang/CDDemo/README.md

 1. Setup in my AWS EC2 instance.

-a).
-Install Java8, Git, Ant, Jenkins, Tomcat8.
+a) Install Java8, Git, Ant, Jenkins, Tomcat8.

-b).
+b) Jenkins' port 8081, Tomcat8's port 8080.

+c) Config this repo to provide Webhooks.

+d) Jenkins - install/config git plugin, deploy war to container plugin.

+e) Run chmod to give permission to the aws ec2user to deploy the war file to webapps folder.

 2. Comparison from version 0.1